netgloo/benjamin/readme.md

 Benjamin is a pre-configured [Laravel](http://laravel.com/docs/installation) application.
 -->

-In order to getting started, you have only to [download Benjamin](#installation), run composer and start the application with `php artisan serve`.
+In order to getting started, you have only to [install Benjamin](#installation), run composer and [launch the application](#start-the-application) with `php artisan serve`.
 Then you can start to build your website.

 Once installed, you can start [adding new web pages](#add-new-pages).
 You don't have to worry about URLs, they will be automatically deduced by the page's filename stripping out the file extension.